Horror, heroism mark deadly shooting at California rail yard - WTMJ

 “He was never in the group.
 He was never accepted by anybody there.
 He was always that guy that was never partaking in anything that the people were doing,” Bertolet said.

-“I know some of those guys, they’ll keep joking with you and they’ll keep hammering you about stuff.
-And if you’re thin-skinned and you can’t take it … I see that is the main cause of what’s going on,” Bertolet said.

-Sheriff’s officials said the three 9 mm handguns Cassidy brought to the rail yard appear to be legal.
-Authorities do not yet know how he obtained them.
+Sheriff’s officials said the three 9mm handguns Cassidy brought to the rail yard appear to be legal.
+Authorities have not said how he obtained them.

 He also had 32 high-capacity magazines, some with 12 rounds.
 In California, it is illegal to buy magazines that hold more than 10 rounds.
 However, if Cassidy obtained them before Jan.
 1, 2000, he would have been allowed to have them unless he was otherwise prohibited from possessing firearms.

-Note: This version has been corrected to say Bagga Singh is a cousin, and not brother, to Taptejdeep Singh.